 5. Additional ingredients

-6. The Bulk fermentation stage of bread making
+6. The bulk fermentation stage of bread making

-In bulk fermentation, the dough is placed in a bowl or resting tray and covered.
+In bulk fermentation, the dough is placed in a bowl or tray and covered.
 It's allowed to rest for a period of time, typically 2-3 hours.

 Further reading: How dough fermentation works.